San Marco, Florence

 San Marco is a Catholic religious complex in Florence, Italy.
 It comprises a church and a convent.
-The convent, which is now the Museo Nazionale di San Marco, has three claims to fame.
 During the 15th century it was home to two famous Dominicans, the painter Fra Angelico and the preacher Girolamo Savonarola.
-The church houses the relics of St Antoninus of Florence and the tomb of Pico Della Mirandola, a Renaissance philosopher known as the "Father of Humanism."
+The church houses the relics of St Antoninus of Florence and the tomb of Pico Della Mirandola, a Renaissance philosopher and humanist.

 History

 Sylvestrines

 The present convent occupies the site where a Vallombrosian monastery existed in the 13th century, which later passed to the Sylvestrine monks.
 The church was used both for monastic liturgical functions and as a parish church.

 From this initial period there have recently been rediscovered some traces of frescoes below floor level.
 In 1418 the Sylvestrines, accused of laxity in their observance of the Rule, were pressured to leave, but it took a direct intervention of Pope Eugene IV and the Council of Basel before finally in 1437 the San Marco buildings were vacated, the displaced Sylvestrines moved to the smaller monastery of San Giorgio alla Costa.